ChenXiao61/Img_augmentor/docs/userguide/extend.rst

             # Return the image so that it can further processed in the pipeline:
             return image

-This code should be placed in the ``Operations`` module.
-You will see that you need to overload the ``perform_operation`` function and you must call the superclass's constructor which requires a ``probability`` value to be set.
+This code should be placed in the :mod:`.Operations` module.
+You will see that you need to implement the :func:`~Augmentor.Operations.Operation.perform_operation` function and you must call the superclass's constructor which requires a :attr:`probability` value to be set.
 Ensure you return a PIL Image as a return value.

-You can also overload the superclass's ``__str__`` function to return a custom string for the object's description text.
+You can also overload the superclass's :func:`~Augmentor.Operations.Operation.__str__` function to return a custom string for the object's description text.
 This is useful for some methods that display information about the current operation being applied.